cisagov/ScubaGear/baselines/exo.md

 <!--Policy: MS.EXO.9.3v1; Criticality: SHALL -->
 - _Rationale:_ Malicious attachments often take the form of click-to-run files, though other file types can contain malicious content as well.
-As such, the determination of the full list of file types to block is left to each organization, to be made in accordance with their risk tolerance.
+As such, determining the full list of file types to block is left to each organization, to be made in accordance with their risk tolerance.
 - _Last modified:_ June 2023